Mutiny on the Colorado at 60,000 cfs

 I led the paddle boat the rest of the trip without incident.
 The displaced captain never said another word about it.
 We didn’t flip the boat.
 We didn’t wrap it on any rocks.
 Not a single passenger fell out.
 And no one cried – except for joy.

 We sailed beautifully right through the then huge, and always treacherous and majestic Crystal Rapid and the famous, dramatic Lava Falls.
 I had the treat of floating Lava Falls twice that trip; first as a passenger in Hal’s boat, then I walked back up to Captain our paddle boat.
 Also saw my first Ringtailed Cat; the politest wild animal I’ve ever met.
+Not kidding.

 That trip with the huge flows was mostly rapids with a few flat sections to relax in.
 A more recent Grand Canyon float trip I did was the inverse – mostly flat spots with occasional rapids.